 When the cook cycle is finished, turn the pot off so it doesn't enter the Warming cycle.
 Let the pot sit undisturbed for 15-25 minutes to naturally release the pressure.
 Then turn the steam release knob to the Venting position to manually release the remaining steam/pressure.

 Open the lid and gently stir the soup.
+Remove parmesan rind, if using.
 Use an immersion blender to smooth the soup, but not too much, unless you want a completely smooth texture.

 Taste and adjust salt, if needed.

 Serve hot with some crisp croutons, extra fresh basil leaves, parmesan, or sour cream.